10 Best 6.5 mm Cartridges For Long-Range Shooting and Hunting

 The 6.5 RPM departs from several Weatherby standards, primarily the cartridge belt has been removed and the radiused shoulder has been done away with.
 Instead of using a larger bolt face, the cartridge rim has been rebated to fit into a standard bolt face, making a cartridge that was designed specifically for use in a lightweight hunting rifle.

-At the time of writing, currently only Weatherby rifles are chambered in the cartridge, however mountain hunters are taking notice of the cartridge thanks to its incredible ballistic performance and sub-MOA levels of accuracy at longer ranges.
+At the time of writing, only Weatherby rifles are chambered in the cartridge.
+Mountain hunters favor it for its incredible ballistic performance and sub-MOA levels of accuracy at longer ranges.

 Honorable Mention – 6.5 Remington Magnum